Mental health and the relentless YouTuber life

 For many YouTubers, it also helps to attend conferences like VidCon, where they have a support group of others dealing with the same issues -- though not everyone can afford to make a trip to those types of events.
 "I'm not sure YouTube can do anything to help with mental health issues," Sheffer said.
 "Maybe YouTube can offer an insurance plan for full-time creators that includes mental health services?
 Maybe free counseling at the YouTube Spaces?
 I'd like to see YouTube take a more active and actionable role in helping creators outside of the platform, which itself still needs a lot of work."

 Slade, for his part, said that even though it may be challenging at times, there's no better place than YouTube for a creator.
 "Most people are making a living, myself included, by starting businesses and doing things that they would never have the ability to do," he said. " As much as there are these issues, [there are] a bunch of positives to it as well.
-You take the good with the bad and you try to make the bad as good as possible.
-You try to fix those bad areas to compliment the good ones."
+You take the good with the bad, and you try to make the bad as good as possible.
+You try to fix those bad areas to complement the good ones."

 Considering how important creators are to YouTube's success, it seems like it would be in the company's best interest to help them from burning out or hitting emotional breaking points.
 It could be challenging, sure, but their well-being will ultimately make YouTube a better place.